Ready to learn to play music in a private setting? Our students are fitted with our best-fit Lesson Plan!

 The Academy of Music offers the Best-fit Lesson Plan, a unique opportunity to select not only the length and number of lessons but also the level of instruction.
 Families can make decisions based on instructor experience, student skill level, interests, expectations, financial consideration, scheduling or any other criteria important to the student.
 The availability of instructors may vary depending on the instrument.

-Student Instructor: A student in the music program at University of Northwestern who is teaching to gain experience and apply newly learned teaching techniques.
-Student instructors are under the supervision of faculty members.
+Student Instructors: Exceptional students in the music program at University of Northwestern who are teaching to gain experience and apply newly learned teaching techniques.
+Student instructors are under the supervision of university faculty members and the Academy of Music director.